 Lunch is served in the Junior High cafeteria.
-Students are encouraged to complete application for reduced price lunches or free lunches.
+Students are encouraged to complete an application for reduced price lunches or free lunches.
 These application forms must be submitted each school year.
 Students who qualify for reduced or free lunch are given the same tray options as those who pay regular price.
 A la carte items are not part of the free and reduced lunch program and will be charged at the regular rate, regardless of a student's qualification for free or reduced lunch.
+All students, regardless of school lunch status, will need to maintain a positive account balance if they want to purchase extras.
 At the junior high and high school level, students may bring a sack lunch or select from options offered in the cafeteria.
-All options meet the standard for a type "A" lunch and include the five food groups: bread, meat, vegetables, fruits, and milk.
+Students are offered five meal components: Meat/Meat alternate, Grain, Vegetable, Fruit, and Milk.
+They must take three of the five components, and one must be fruit or vegetable for the meal to be charged at the tray price.

 Breakfast will be served daily in the Junior High beginning at 7:30 a.m.
 Students who qualify for free or reduced lunch may also participate in the breakfast program.
-Student food service accounts shall maintain a \$2.00 minimum balance at all times.
-A \$2.00 minimum deposit into a student's food service account will also be required for each and every deposit.
+Junior High and High School students are required to keep a positive account balance to purchase school meals.
+Service will be withheld until payment is made on the account.
+No alternative meal is provided.